-According to MOZ (2017) is the following:
+According to MOZ, SEO is the following:

 “Search engine optimisation (SEO) is the practice of increasing the quantity and quality of traffic to your website through organic search engine results.”

-How exactly do search engines function?
+How exactly do search engines work?

-“Search engines look through their own databases of information in order to find what it is that you are looking for.”
+“When you type in a query into a search engine, the search engine actually looks through their own databases of information in order to find what it is that you are looking for.”

 Why is SEO important for your website?